 On February 12, 2008, Honorable Bobby B. DeLaughter signed a Memorandum Opinion and Order granting the Motion to Dismiss jointly filed by the Defendants herein.
 The Order was stamped "filed" and entered on the docket on February 13, 2008.
-Barbara Rigdon ("Rigdon") filed a Notice of Appeal from this Order on May 5, 2008 which was more than thirty (30) days from the entry of the Order.
+Martha Via ("Via") filed a Notice of Appeal from this Order on May 5, 2008 which was more than thirty (30) days from the entry of the Order.
 As such, the appeal is out of time, and, procedurally, it must be dismissed.

-Notwithstanding the fact that the appeal is untimely, the trial court correctly determined that Rigdon's claims were barred by the three year statute of limitations.
-Rigdon had written contracts with Southern Farm Bureau Life Insurance Company, Southern Farm Bureau Casualty Insurance Company, Mississippi Farm Bureau Casualty Insurance Company, and Mississippi Farm Bureau Mutual Insurance Company.
-Rigdon became an independent contractor insurance agent for the respective insurance companies by virtue of the separate contracts.
+Notwithstanding the fact that the appeal is untimely, the trial court correctly determined that Via's claims were barred by the three year statute of limitations.
+Via had written contracts with Southern Farm Bureau Life Insurance Company, Southern Farm Bureau Casualty Insurance Company, Mississippi Farm Bureau Casualty Insurance Company, and Mississippi Farm Bureau Mutual Insurance Company.
+Via became an independent contractor insurance agent for the respective insurance companies by virtue of the separate contracts.

-On September 3, 1996, Rigdon exercised her right to terminate the contracts via her letter of resignation stating that her resignation was effective September 13, 1996.
-Rigdon, a resident of Lauderdale County, along with four other independent contractor agents, filed suit against the various Defendants herein on August 30, 1999 in the Circuit Court of Claiborne County.
-The August 30, 1999 Complaint ("Claiborne County Complaint") contained nine separate counts, all stemming from allegations of conduct which took place prior to the date of termination.
-Thus, when Rigdon filed the Claiborne County Complaint, it was timely filed, but only fifteen days remained on the three year statute of limitations as all of the claims alleged in this Complaint accrued prior to the date of termination.
+On August 14, 1996, Via exercised her right to terminate the contracts via her letter of resignation stating that her resignation was effective August 31, 1996.1 Via, a resident of Rankin County, along with four other independent contractor agents, filed suit against the various Defendants herein on August 30, 1999 in the Circuit Court of Claiborne County.2 The August 30, 1999 Complaint ("Claiborne County Complaint") contained nine separate counts, all stemming from allegations of conduct which took place prior to the date of termination.
+Thus, when Via filed the

-An Appendix containing a timeline of events is included herein.
+1 An Appendix containing a timeline of events is included herein.
 SEE P. 34.

-The other Plaintiffs were Brenda Roberts, Martha Via, Becky Kirkland and Alinda White in the matter of Roberts, et al. v.
+2 The other Plaintiffs were Brenda Roberts, Barbara Rigdon, Becky Kirkland and Alinda White in the matter of Roberts, et al. v.
 Mississippi Farm Bureau Federation, et al., In the Circuit Court of Claiborne County; Mississippi, Cause No. CV-99-0165.
 The other Plaintiffs' agency managers were also named as Defendants.